simphony/simphony-remote/doc/source/administration.rst

 currently running containers

     **NOTE**: the existing "Admin" or "User" session must be shut down before the options form will be shown again.
-This is a JupyterHub-level operation and is not automatically performed upon logging out.
-Therefore it must be manually carried out by either navigating to ``https://<simphony-remote>/hub/admin`` or ``https://<simphony-remote>/hub/home`` whilst logged
+This is a JupyterHub-level operation and is not performed by default upon logging out.
+Typically it must be manually carried out by either navigating to ``https://<simphony-remote>/hub/admin`` or ``https://<simphony-remote>/hub/home`` whilst logged
     in and selecting the appropriate the "Stop My Sever" option.
+For convenience we provide a custom logout handler that automatically shuts down sessions upon an administrator sign out.
+This can be used with any ``jupyterhub.auth.Authenticator`` subclass via inheriting the ``remoteappmanager.jupyterhub.auth.SimphonyRemoteAuthMixin`` mixin.

 It is important to note that the administrative interface works only with accounting backends supporting addition and removal.
 More specifically, it